 I followed the song of the nightingale through the forest to the edge of my mind.
 I remembered to cut lilacs from the bank of the creek as I raced to the place we first met.

 The Muses found me naked singing lullabies to shooting stars over a blue harvest moon.
 Fearful for my sanity, they summoned the Elder Blue Sprytes & Green Wood Elves; all very odd creatures revered for their great healing powers.
 Do you remember the cliffs of desire where we first met at the edge of the world near the temple of the heart where a forgiving ocean meets the grateful sky?
 Do you remember Frey, the golden bear who wished us well?

 The Elder Blue Sprytes were certain I must be either crazy or insane from hunger so they fed me cherry blossoms.
 They were trying to distract me with fantasies from the other side of time.

-The Green Wood Elves insisted I was a sign from the great source of our belonging.
+The Green-Wood Elves insisted I was a sign from the great source of our belonging.
 They proudly displayed their magic to me.
-They showed me how they had learnt to make stars sing.
+They showed me how they had learned to make stars sing.
 I had never heard a true symphony until that day.

-They taught me how to expand my heart beyond what I had believed was it’s ultimate frontier.
-They showed me how they weave their magic spells with hope I might finally free myself from the ghosts of my past & the image of you when we first met.
+They taught me how to expand my heart beyond what I had believed was its ultimate frontier.
+They showed me how they weave their magic spells with the hope I might finally free myself from the ghosts of my past & the image of you when we first met.
 I could never let that happen.
-Sometimes Green Wood Elves can be so naive.
+Sometimes Green-Wood Elves can be so naive.

 I love this cliff near the den of the bear where the sky drinks the sea & mountains stand tall at the edge of my mind where we bathed in an ocean of forgiveness.
 That was 10,000 years ago but here I still stand.
 The Western Wind says you will be home soon.
 I knew you would return.
 Hurry.
 My whole world is waiting.
 I’m still holding lilacs too.